MBA - Accounting Concentration

-Graduates will learn executive business competencies, professional leadership, and strategic and creative thinking skills that will help them ethically solve problems that occur in the global business environment in culturally sensitive ways.
+Graduates learn executive business competencies, professional leadership, and strategic and creative thinking skills that help them ethically solve problems that occur in the global business environment in culturally sensitive ways.

 This program is designed to meet the 150 hours of advanced study requirement that candidates must satisfy to take the Uniform CPA Examination.

 Prerequisite and foundation courses should be completed prior to registering for core and concentration classes.

 Master of Business Administration

 |ACCT3011||Federal Taxes I||3|

 |ECON5000||A Survey of Economic Principles||3|